-- Attendance: Must be in compliance with the clinical year attendance expectations and workload policy. - Learning Agreement: Complete and submit electronically in VetMed Hub by assigned due date after the student discusses with the OSV. - Radiation Monitoring: Submit required reporting of radiation monitoring, which must be logged in VetMed Hub on the first and last day of the rotation. - Case Logbook: Complete the case logbook with a record of all cases students have actively or passively been involved with.
+- Attendance: Must be in compliance with the clinical year attendance expectations (including on-time arrival to rotation) and workload policy, including all make-up assignments and/or clinic hours by the last day of the rotation. - Learning Agreement: Complete and submit electronically through VetMed Hub by assigned due date after the student discusses with the OSV. - Dosimeter Readings: Submit required reporting of radiation monitoring, which must be logged in the CVM App on the first and last day of the rotation. - Case Logbook: Complete the case logbook in the CVM App with a record of all cases students have actively or passively been involved with.
 The case logbook must outline the type of animal seen along with other relevant information related to the case.
 Case logs must be actual accounts and not estimates.
-Case logs must be performed at least once on the final day of the rotation to receive a "Complete" for the assessment, but it is strongly recommended to input case logs at least weekly so the clinical relations team is aware of the caseload each student is being asked to work with. - Site Evaluation: Complete the site evaluation and submit it on or before the last day of the rotation. - Medical Notes: Submit two medical notes in VetMed Hub by assigned due dates. - Self Reflections: Submit one self reflection in VetMed Hub by assigned due date. - Portfolio Assignments: Submit one portfolio assignment (student chosen topic) each rotation.
+Case logs must be performed at least once on the final day of the rotation to receive a "Complete" for the assessment, but it is strongly recommended to input case logs at least weekly so the clinical year team is aware of the caseload each student is being asked to work with. - Site Evaluation: Complete the site evaluation and submit it in the Chobiit Student Portal on or before the last day of the rotation. - Medical Notes: Submit two medical notes in VetMed Hub by assigned due dates. - Self-Reflections: Submit one self-reflection in VetMed Hub by assigned due date.

+- Portfolio Assignments: Submit one portfolio assignment (student chosen topic) each rotation.
 Student must complete all 11 portfolio assignments over the course of the clinical year.
+No Portfolio Assignment is due during the NAVLE block or the student's vacation block.
 The assignments should be thoughtful and reflective, and should demonstrate the student's learning and growth throughout the clinical year.
-The portfolio assignment topics include: - 1.
-Ethical dilemma - 2.
-Professionalism dilemma - 3.
-Role on the health care team - 4.
-One Health situation in clinical practice and how do you navigate - 5.
-Leadership-how good or poor leadership affected the team/you - 6.
-Conflict management - 7.
-Business/personal finance plan - 8.
-Preventive care plan for group or herd - 9.
-Expanding services at your hospital - 10.
-Advocating for new medication or therapeutic diet using research to support position - 11.
-Personal/professional development plan
+The portfolio assignment topics include:

+- 1. Ethical dilemma

+- 2. Professionalism dilemma

+- 3. Conflict Management

+- 4. Role on the Healthcare Team

+- 5. One Health situation in clinical practice and how do you navigate

+- 6. Leadership (good or poor)

+- 7. Time management

+- 8. Creative Problem Solving

+- 9. Goal Setting and Achievement

+- 10. Working with Residents and Interns

+- 11. Business or Personal Finance Plan